-This is a slight increase above the policy requirement but consistent with the Region's Model Urban Design Guidelines (4a.2), identifying target net densities of over 25 units/acre for apartments and up to 40 units/acre for townhouses.
+The requested density is over double the policy requirement but consistent with the Region's Model Urban Design Guidelines (4a.2), identifying target net densities of over 25 units/acre for apartments and up to 40 units/acre for townhouses.
 Density should be increased at appropriate locations to promote transit use.
-These appropriate locations include areas that benefit from increased population including the centres of neighbourhoods and proximity to transit facilities and major transit corridors.
-The proposed development is 88m from Stanley Ave. (transit corridor and stop), and the only intervening use is a place of worship with a large parking lot.
+These appropriate locations include areas that benefit from increased population including proximity to transit facilities and major transit corridors.
+The proposed development is 160m from Stanley Ave. (transit corridor and stop).
+Its location near the end of Fraser St., adjacent to an existing industrial use (Streamline Auto), former NS&T railway corridor and Fairview Cemetery (rear yard), a well screened single detached dwelling across the street, and a semi-detached dwelling (east yard) should have minimal impacts resulting from density.